 But how much do staging professionals make?

-This is an excellent questions.
+This is an excellent question.
 Let’s talk about it.

 How Much Do Staging Professionals Make?